 At this stage, you can see the details of the applicant and their answers to any application questions, custom fields (set to be visible on the application form) attributes and referee details.
-If you have the right permission6, you can also make any amendments, if necessary, before progressing the application to the next stage.
+If you have the relevant permission6, you can also edit the form on behalf of the applicant.

 You won't be able to amend applicant details after the application has passed the first stage.

-Set up a meeting (interview) with the applicant - this terminology may have been changed for your organisation.
-If you select the meeting day for today or in the past the system won't send the meeting invitation email.
+Set up a selection meeting (interview) with the applicant - this terminology may have been changed for your organisation.
+If you select the meeting day for today or in the past the system won't send the email inviting the applicant.

 - You can download and print the application form for you to refer to.
 Store and dispose of it carefully as this contains personal information.

-- After the meeting, you can add any notes from the interview.
+- After the meeting, you can add a note or upload a scan of paper notes.

 This stage allows you to carry out checks against the applicant.
 These could be documents, references and vetting (such as a criminal records check).
 These are determined by the settings of the role profile.
 If the applicant is below your organisation's minor age, parental consent is required at this stage.

 - Referees must have an email address (preferable) or phone number

-- If the applicant only has provided the referee phone number, you must complete the reference form over the phone by selecting "fill out" references option from the actions button next to the referee details
+- If the applicant only has provided the referee phone number, you must complete the reference form over the phone by selecting the "fill out" references option from the Actions button next to the referee details

 - You can also resend the request by clicking the action button next to the referee details.